News stories and community announcements concerning members of the Department of Epidemiology and Population Health, as well as interviews.

 E&PH Researchers Approved for $4.2 Million in PCORI Research Funding for Study on Treating Obesity and Food Insecurity Among Latina women

 July 27, 2021.
 A research team including members of the Stanford Department of Epidemiology & Population Health (E&PH) community and colleagues--PI Lisa Goldman Rosas (E&PH), Lan Xiao (E&PH), Patricia Rodriguez Espinosa (E&PH and OCE), Wei-ting Chen (OCE), and Christopher Gardner (DoM)--has been approved for a $4.2 million funding award by the Patient-Centered Outcomes Research Institute (PCORI) to study "Vida Sana y Completa Trial: Treating obesity and food insecurity among Latina women."

 In the Spotlight

-We are delighted to announce Jade Benjamin-Chung, PhD, MPH, Lecture in Epidemiology & Biostatistics at UC Berkeley, officially joined our Epidemiology & Population Health faculty on May 1, 2021.
+We are delighted to announce Jade Benjamin-Chung, PhD, MPH, officially joined our Epidemiology & Population Health faculty on May 1, 2021.